TheMajesticBob-2-0/Stuff/edi-guide.md

 ### [Silverknowes Beach](https://maps.app.goo.gl/FGKNoQuBiQHMsJRr6)
 When it's warm there's tons of people around, sometimes they throw bonfire parties, very open to strangers.
 ### [The Meadows](https://maps.app.goo.gl/QEtn6Vt3pxDuF3qq6)
-Big-ass park, relatively close to the [National Museum of Scotland](### National Museum of Scotland).
+Big-ass park, relatively close to the [National Museum of Scotland](#national-museum-of-scotland).
 Usually in a good weather there'll be tons of people chilling, bbq-ing, and having fun.
 ### [Pentland Hills](https://maps.app.goo.gl/JC8gQ9B9CWHtHqxQ8)
 Bottom of the list since it'd probably take you a whole day to travel and hike and I know you don't have much time.
 Cool views tho.

 ## Food & Drinks
 For some bizzare reason Edinburgh (or Scotland in general?) is known for their heart attack inducing Deep Fried Mars Bars xD most Fish and Chips or Kebab places will advertise them.
 Do give it a go, it's surprisingly good :D
 ### [Miller & Carter Steakhouse](https://maps.app.goo.gl/LKotvdhby18RWdRr5?g_st=ac)
-Just next to [Rose St.][### Rose St.].
+Just next to [Rose St.][#rose-st\.].
 Best steak I've ever had.
 Pricey but definitely worth it!
 Do ring the bell at the counter on your way out :D
 ### [The Sheep Heid Inn](https://maps.app.goo.gl/FSaBoEi2JKcVgCNz9)
-Near [Arthur's Seat](### Arthur's Seat), possibly the oldest known pub in Edinburgh (at least there's been recordings of ***a pub*** in that place dating back to 14th century).
+Near [Arthur's Seat](#arthur\'s-seat), possibly the oldest known pub in Edinburgh (at least there's been recordings of ***a pub*** in that place dating back to 14th century).
 Queen Elisabeth II ate there once.
 ### [Brass Monkey](https://maps.app.goo.gl/gAgTyvHVxWb2N4wZ9?g_st=ac)
-Found on [Leith Walk](### Leith Walk).
+Found on [Leith Walk](#leith-walk).
 Named after a saying "Cold enough to freeze the balls off a brass monkey".
 Nice atmosphere, used to be one of my favourite pubs when I lived near it
 ### [The Royal Yacht Britannia](https://maps.app.goo.gl/isHdKuGL1MBqjjzj6)
 Haven't been there myself but it looks like a cool vibe.
 Used by the royal family back in the day, now serves as a restaurant and a tourist attraction.
 ### [Wagamama](https://maps.app.goo.gl/JrYSTfPYy5mfN5bP6)